 The main altar appears simple, for it just has stained glass windows as the background, but those bishops and devotees who remains are buried beneath the alter have brought immeasurable glory to the Cathedral.
 Some Catholic relics and monuments are restored in the Cathedral.
 Some famous religious paintings are also preserved in the Cathedral, these include St. John’s Baptism Picture and the Japanese Catholics Crucified in Nagasaki.
 The oldest wing of the transept incorporates a wooden vault with the Duteous Madonna enshrined in it.

 The Bell Tower is next to the main building.
-It is about 43 feet (13 meters) high, and has three floors with a flat roof.
+It is about 13 meters (43 feet) high, and has three floors with a flat roof.
 The bell was made in Britain.
 Whenever there are important Masses, Feast Days, or weddings, the Bell will ring.
 The Bell last rang on April 6th, 2005 - to mourn the death of the Sanctus Ioannes Paulus PP. Ⅱ (John Paul II).

 On the right of the Cathedral is the Bishop's Mansion; which houses the highest administrative department of Catholic affairs in Macau.